 No. This year we are inviting K–5 music educators to apply for the program as well, expanding to include all K–12 music educators working in school or community settings regardless of their experience directing ensembles.

-Lead support for Music Educators Workshop is provided by the Brooke Astor One-Year Fund for New York City Education.
+Lead support for Music Educators Workshop is provided by The Harold W. McGraw, Jr. Family Foundation.